IIS-Prinsessbakelse/.github/profile/README.md

 ### Week 48

-For Week 48, group Prinsessbakelse received high appraisal for the project proposal with confirmation of approval to advance the plan into development.
-In a follow-up group meeting, an initial development plan was established to implement a prototype pipeline consisting of basic features and functionality in preparation for the first public presentation scheduled on the 6th of December.
+For Week 48, an initial development plan was established in a group meeting to implement a prototype pipeline consisting of basic features and functionality in preparation for the first public presentation scheduled on the 6th of December.
 The initial pipeline development plan is:
 * A basic computer vision (CV) component for auto extraction of facial features from a live digital video stream
   *  Jo-Ying Tsai
   *  Sheng-Yu Wu